 apache module directory.

-Run the following command to set up the required directories in your project
+Run the following commands to set up the required directories in your project

-After running the command, the file structure of
+After creating the directories, the file structure of

 my_project looks like this: